Tyler-Laudenslager/Mysteries-of-Galoo/README.md

 # Mysteries-of-Galoo
 Object Oriented Event Driven Text-Based RPG written in Python

+Ultra-Scalable - Developers make it as big as you want.

 Need Contributors // PM on Reddit u/Koofus

 Armory.py module handles all the weapons, armor, amulets for the characters/enemies.